 • Scoop batter into a greased mini or regular muffin tin, filling each cup 2/3 of the way.

-• Bake for 12 minutes for mini muffins and 18-20 minutes for regular sized muffins.
+• Bake for 18-20 minutes for regular-sized muffins or 12 minutes for mini muffins.

 Nutrition